musicman84/Chessbasic/README.md

 # chessBasic
-Simple 2 player chess game.
+Simple chess game.
+Currently the computer will pick legal moves at random (if the game is not being played 2 player).
 Rules implemented are:
 *Player turn taking
 *Moving a piece onto a space occupied by an opponents piece removes the opponents piece from the game